Shiimymy/general-knowledge-quiz/README.md

 #### Description

-The description can be found on all html pages by hovering the mouse on the question mark icon.
+The **Description** can be found on all html pages by hovering the mouse on the question mark icon.
 This will allow to make the user aware of the number subjects and that he can replay the game to have other questions.

 ![Description](assets/images/description.jpg)

 #### Username Form

-The user form can be found on the first page that will ask the player to choose an username.
+The **User Form** can be found on the first page that will ask the player to choose an username.
 This username will then be displayed on the second page of the website.

 ![Username-Form](assets/images/username-form.jpg)